adjohnston85/Lamia/README.txt

-The pipleine has been developed using the follwoing software;
+The pipleine has been developed using the following software;

 	FastQC v0.11.5
 	bismark-0.18.1 see https://www.bioinformatics.babraham.ac.uk/projects/bismark/